techeverria/helloworld/README.md

 # helloworld
-I am a student looking to learn more porgraming.
+I am a student looking to learn more programing.